ember-learn/guides-source/guides/release/configuring-ember/handling-deprecations.md

 export default { initialize };
 ```

-The deprecation handler API was released in Ember 2.1.
-If you would like to leverage this API in a prior release of Ember you can install the [ember-debug-handlers-polyfill](http://emberobserver.com/addons/ember-debug-handlers-polyfill) addon into your project.

 ## Deprecation Workflow

 Once you've removed deprecations that you may not need to immediately address, you may still be left with many deprecations.